dovecot/documentation/source/configuration_manual/mail_location/mbox/index.rst

 Directory Layout
 ^^^^^^^^^^^^^^^^

-By defaultm Dovecot uses filesystem layout under mbox.
+By default Dovecot uses filesystem layout under mbox.
 This means that mail is stored in mbox files under hierarchical directories, for example:

 ================== =============================================================